-As noted in the sections above, false ice can occur from weather effects and land spillover.
+As noted in the sections above, false ice can occur from weather effects and landspillover.
 While weather filters and land-spillover corrections remove much of this false ice, some can remain.
 Applying an invalid ice mask can help to remove any lingering false ice.
+There are different invalid ice masks used for each hemisphere; they are described below.

-Northern Hemisphere
+• Northern Hemisphere